 For Rosalie Choniuk, a teacher at P.S.
 94 in the Bronx, New York, learning mindfulness through the CARE for Teachers program has been life changing.
 “I am a completely different person since learning mindfulness—mentally, physically and emotionally,” said Choniuk.
 As an ENL (English as a New Language) teacher, Choniuk wears several hats in her school, often providing coverage for teachers when they need to be out of the classroom.
 Before developing her mindfulness practice, Choniuk grew anxious every time she was to report to a particular fifth grade classroom, where kids were unruly and fights often broke out.
 “Now when I go, instead of having anxiety, I set an intention to be calm and deal with them in a positive manner,” said Choniuk.
 “I see the changes in the kids, who are less reactive, and the changes in myself, and now I look forward to being in their class.”

 Designing and instituting a program for mindfulness in schools is fraught with potential problems.
-Here’s how to avoid having a poorly designed program.
+Here’s how to avoid having a poorly-designed program.
+Read More

 What can you do to bring mindfulness into your child’s school?
 What are the best strategies, practices, and resources to implement a mindfulness program?
 Implementing a school-wide mindfulness program can take several years, so create a well-thought-out plan that includes presenting programming to parents and faculty.
 Be patient—making changes in schools can be a lengthy process.
 Here are a few things to consider: